Spacefroyo/PatternRec/README.md

 # PatternRec
-*This project was done as part of the 2021 Summer Research Internship hosted by the UCSD & UCI Biophotonics Lab*\n
+*This project was done as part of the 2021 Summer Research Internship hosted by the UCSD & UCI Biophotonics Lab*

 Summary: The input is a group of cells photographed many times over a set time interval, each sustaining laser damage along a linear path.
 Using MATLAB, the program automatically creates a descriptive model of the relationship between time and laser damage visibility (perceived intensity).

 ## Pattern Recognition